Bacterial Transformation

 The BioRad bacterial transformation kit comes with detailed instructions on how to prepare for the activity.
 Please note, that our activity uses only half of the poured plates, and only uses three plates per group, instead of four (only one LB + Amp plate).
 We find that this is less confusing for student than the original BioRad setup.

 If you plan to do the LacZ biosensor activity, you will need to use a portion of your BioRad kit, along with the extra e. coli.
 The e. coli can be tranfected with any DNA plasmid, including the pBLU, which contains the LacZ gene.
 Do not use the e. coli for the pGLO activity.
 Follow the kits instruction to create a plate of pBLU bacteria ahead of time, but instead of adding pGLO, add pBLU to the bacteria.
 Spread them on a LB plate with ampicillin.
 You will also need a plate of bacteria that did not get the pBLU as a control.
-If you would like to skip this setup, you may contact [email protected] to see if she can send a pretransformed plate of LacZ bacteria, but please keep in mind that this may not be possible..
+I.

 Label your LB + Amp and LB/AMP/xGal plates with either A or B to disguise their identity in advance of the LacZ biosensor activity.